 It’s difficult for small-to-medium-sized businesses to find replacements immediately when employees leave.
 Certainly, the time and money that will be spent on searching for the right people can be better used in financing sales and marketing campaigns to find new leads and nurture customers.

 Staff replacement through outsourcing cuts down the time it takes to find new people to work for you immediately.
-Your time is better spent on higher value work rather than sifting through piles of resumes, interviewing each qualified candidate, and screening them through tests and additional interviews.
+Your time is better spent on higher value work.
+Don’t waste time in sifting through piles of resumes and interviewing each candidate.
+You have better things to do than screen them through tests and interviews.

 Some companies have a waiting list of qualified employees who are trained and ready for work on the day you hire them.
 Other firms offer custom staffing solutions that take only 3 days to accomplish before you begin the onboarding process for clients and their new hires.
-The latter group of outsourcing firms will have a better chance of finding you the people who not only have the qualifications you require, but who also have the personalities that will be a good fit for you and your company.
+The latter group of outsourcing firms will have a better chance of finding you the people you need.
+They not only have the qualifications you require but they’re also a good fit for you and your company.

-Obviously, you'll be looking for new employees who can replace the skills your company may have lost from retrenchment or who can bring in new skills that may help fill in the gaps in your company's human resources.
-It's easy to hire people with basic skills who are a dime a dozen for routine low-skilled work.
-But, it can be a challenge to find qualified technically skilled workers with the right qualities you're looking for, especially when you have a small business or a start-up that is constantly in need of funding.
+Obviously, you’ll be looking for new employees who can replace the skills your company may have lost from retrenchment or who can bring in new skills that may help fill in the gaps in your company’s human resources.
+It’s easy to hire people with basic skills for routine low-skilled work.
+But, it’s a challenge to find qualified technically skilled workers with the right qualities you’re looking for.
+This is especially true when you have a small business or a start-up that is constantly in need of funding.

 Staff replacement through outsourcing can give you access to highly skilled workers who are not limited by their geographical location or their cultural and language orientation.
 Rather than hire home-based workers with little experience and a not-so-reliable internet connection, look for a reputable outsourcing firm, preferably one that’s been highly recommended to you by a friend or business colleague.
 If you’re going offshore, choose an outsourcing provider you can trust that’s located in a country that has been known to produce a highly educated, English-speaking workforce year after year.